Last Updated on June 8, 2021 by Martin

-At this point in your diet, you just must be patience!
-Keep your motivation and spirit high and remember to be consistent in all you do.
+At this point in your diet, you must be patient!
+Keep your motivation and spirit high, and remember to be consistent in all you do.
 It is what will make you successful with your weight loss diet.

-So what is the exact reason for this weight gain and what you can do to fix it, is what we are going to take a look at next.
+So what is the exact reason for this weight gain, and what can you fix it?
+This is what we are going to look at next.

 Reasons Why You Are Gaining Weight Despite Dieting